kangas93/kangas93.github.io/README.md

-# Getting Started with Create React App
+# About this repository

+This repository contains Jussi Kangas CV site.
+It's currently a work-in-progress but the main Home page is fairly finished.
+The site works best using Chrome, there might be CSS bugs present in Safari.

+Technologies used:
+ - React
+ - TypeScript
+ - SCSS
+ - MUI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Prerequisites

+NPM v8.6.0 should be installed (might work with older versions also).

+## Getting started

+Download the repository.
+The install all the dependencies with: ``` npm install ```.
+After that you should be good to go!

 ## Available Scripts